DanMossDev/Tindie/README.md

 It is built off of my [Steam Rolled API](https://github.com/DanMossDev/Steam-Rolled/) and is currently in a very basic stage.

+Currently you can choose YES or NO as to whether you like the look of a game, this will add it to your list of matches which can be saved between sessions if you login beforehand - currently it does not automatically add matches made before logging in to your stored data, this will be added in future.

+If you are logged in, you will never see a duplicate - and you will never see a duplicate in a single session even if you aren't logged in.

 <br>

 ### Plans for the future
 ---
-I intend to build out this project until such a point as there is user auth, persistent memory of which games a user has seen, liked, disliked, etc. - and implementation of a basic algorithm to favour showing them more games similar to those they have liked, and fewer similar to those they disliked.
+I intend to build out this project until such a point as there is a basic algorithm to favour showing the user more games similar to those they have liked, and fewer similar to those they disliked.

+Add ability to filter by language, genre, maybe some other stuff - already basically implemented on the API side just need to let the user actually do it.

 <br>
 Right now it just uses vanilla JS, HTML and CSS, but down the line I might well convert it to a React project or maybe a Next.JS project.